Leakage of power from dipole to higher multipoles due to non-symmetric WMAP beam: An analytical description of WMAP Scan

-Here the suffix $i$ stands for the $i^{th}$ iteration step.
-For initializing the iteration i.e. $\hat{\tilde{T}}_{0}$ we have taken a dipole map similar to the dipole used in the exercise.
-It makes the convergence faster.
-Here `tilde' is used to denote a vector.
+where the suffix $k$ stands for the $k^{th}$ iteration step.
+For initializing the iteration we take ${\bf\hat{\tilde{T}}_{0}}$ as a dipole map similar to the dipole used in the exercise.
+Here `tilde' is used to denote vectors (1D matrices) and we write all the matrices in bold.